Just Launched: Our new SPG Wholesale Division is here. Discover the story

 LEGAL

-The U.S. Privacy Policy (this “Policy”) describes how Specialty Program Group LLC and its subsidiaries (collectively “SPG”) listed here use your “Personal Information” (as defined below) both during and after our direct (or indirect) business relationship with you.
-This Policy applies to your Personal Information that we may from time to time collect, use and disclose in the course of (1) performing insurance brokerage or other insurance or financial industry services on your behalf, (2) making available our mobile applications and websites, including specialtyprogramgroup.com, and (3) visiting a SPG location, attending a SPG event or using other services that link to this Policy.
-This Policy may be supplemented by additional privacy policies, terms, and notices relevant to the service.
+This U.S. Privacy Policy ("Policy") describes how Specialty Program Group LLC, and its subsidiaries listed here (collectively "SPG") use your "Personal Information" (as defined below) both during and after our direct business relationship with you.
+This Policy applies to Personal Information that we may from time to time collect, use, and disclose in the course of SPG's business operations including (1) performing insurance brokerage or other insurance or financial industry services on your behalf, (2) making available our mobile applications and websites, including specialtyprogramgroup.com, (3) performing insurance, risk management, or employee benefits work on behalf of our Commercial Clients, and (4) contacting us, visiting a SPG location, registering for or attending a SPG event or using other services that link to this Policy.
+This Policy may be supplemented by additional privacy policies, terms, and notices relevant to the service and provided to you at or before the collection of your Personal Information.
 We take very seriously our privacy responsibilities to you, and we are committed to treating your Personal Information in a manner that is consistent with applicable law and this Policy.
 Please read this Policy carefully.

-Accessibility.
-If you have special needs with regard to accessing the content of this Policy, we recommend that you or someone on your behalf, contact us at: privacy.compliance@specialtyprogramgroup.com.
-Please include the words “Accessibility Issue” in your subject line.
+If you have special needs with regard to accessing the content of this Policy, contact us at: privacy.compliance@specialtyprogramgroup.com.
+Please include the words "Accessibility Issue" in your subject line and explain steps we can take to help you to review and understand this Policy.

-Residents of Connecticut, Virginia, Texas, and Oregon have the right to appeal the outcome of a rights request to access, review, delete or correct personal information.
+(C) Residents of Colorado, Connecticut, Delaware.
+Iowa, Oregon, Texas, and Virginia have the right to appeal the outcome of a rights request to access, review, delete, or correct Personal Information.
 Assertions of these appeal rights can be made to: privacy.compliance@specialtyprogramgroup.com.
-Please include “Appeal of Outcome” and your state name in the subject line of your email message to initiate the appeal request.
+Please include "Appeal of Outcome" and your state name in the subject line of your email message to initiate the appeal request.

-Generally, “Personal Information” means information that identifies (whether directly or indirectly) you, such as your name, postal address, email address, and telephone number.
-Due to the nature of our business as described under “Information Collection” below, Personal Information may also include:
+"Personal Information" means any information that identifies you or can reasonably be linked to you or your household and includes data such as your name, postal address, email address, and telephone number.
+Due to the nature of our business as described further in the Section called "Information SPG Collects" below, Personal Information handled by SPG about you may also include:

 • information relating to any of your past claims, driving history, certifications, license details, previous insurance policy details, previous accident and claims history including any driving convictions;